fusioncharts/dev_centre_docs/getting-started/angular/angularjs/your-first-gauge-using-angularjs.md

 ---
-title: Your First Chart in AngularJS Using FusionCharts | FusionCharts
+title: Your First Gauge in AngularJS Using FusionCharts | FusionCharts
-description: This article outlines the steps to create your first chart, widget and map using the fusionCharts AngularJS component.
+description: This article outlines the steps to create your first gauge, widget and map using the fusionCharts AngularJS component.
-heading: Your First Chart in AngularJS using FusionCharts
+heading: Your First Gauge in AngularJS using FusionCharts
 ---

 The `angularjs-fusioncharts` module for **FusionCharts Suite XT** lets you add interactive JavaScript charts to your **AngularJS (v1.x)** web and mobile applications.

-In this page, we'll see how to install FusionCharts and render a chart using the `angularjs-fusionCharts` directive.
+In this page, we'll see how to install FusionCharts and render a gauge using the `angularjs-fusionCharts` directive.

 ## Installation

 Install **FusionCharts** and the `angularjs-fusioncharts` directive using any of the following methods:

 <div class="code-wrapper">
 <ul class='code-tabs extra-tabs'>